Medsabkhi21/Aive-project/README.md

-# Aive Technical Assessment: Human Tracker
+# Human detector and Tracker: using Yolov5 & StrongSort
 ## Computervision Models: Yolov5 + StrongSORT with OSNet